softwarefactory-project/sf-docs/docs/operator/deepdive.rst

 Containerized services
 ----------------------

-Some services are containerized since SF-3.7:
+All services, but the gateway, are containerized since SF-3.8:

 * elk stack
 * gerrit
 * nodepool services
 * zuul services
+* authentication
+* loggers
+* databases

 Services are managed by systemd, configuration files are located on /etc/$service and logs are located on /var/log/$service